Why Initiate Program II Residential II Multi-family II Other Resources and contacts

 - If a third inspection finds garbage or other non-recyclables, a second letter is issued to the occupant of the residence and owner (if the occupant is a tenant), providing information that the recycling cart will be removed.
 A ten-day appeal period begins.

 - If no appeal is requested, the recycling cart is removed.
-The billing status is changed to a “garbage-only” account, with the rates increasing by $10 per month for six months.
+The billing status is changed to a “garbage-only” account, with the rates increasing by $10 per month.

 - The recycling cart is not returned unless the occupant or owner requests it.